liu-qilong/AutoPre/README.md

 ## Checking and Composing
- Then you can open the generated document and edit it like any usual PowerPoint document.
-You can change the layout of the elements, fonts of the content, combine slides that are too sparse, split the slides that are too dense, and whatever you want.
+ Then you can open the generated documents and edit them like any usual PowerPoint document.
+You can change the layout of the elements, fonts of the text, combine the slides that are too sparse, split the slides that are too dense, and whatever you want.

 ## About the Templates
   We offer a few formal templates for you.
 You can edit it and change it as you like.
-But there are two things to be noted:
+But there are three things to be noted:
   - You need to enter [the Slide Master](https://support.microsoft.com/en-us/office/edit-and-re-apply-a-slide-layout-6f4338f8-555f-49cf-9835-6209be3c7b48) view to edit the template.
   - Please don't delete any placeholders in it.
 But you can change the fonts, color, typeface as you like.
   - Please add the theme name and theme color into the `THEME_AND_COLORS` dictionary at the beginning of `AutoPre\instruments\strategy.py` file.